 United Healthcare created infrastructure for telehealth benefits prior to the pandemic and associated emergency orders.
 This will allow for the continuation of teletherapy services after states of emergency have been lifted.
 Clients with United insurance on either side of the stateline should be able to continue teletherapy services without disruption.

 Medicare telehealth services appear to be tied into the state of emergency, it is unclear at this time whether that benefit will remain in place once states of emergency are lifted.
 Kansas Medicare clients should be able to continue teletherapy through 5/28/21.
-Missouri Medicare clients may lose this benefit when the MO emergency orders expire on 3/31/21.
-We are working diligently to clarify MO Medicare coverages.
+Missouri Medicare clients should be able to continue teletherapy through 8/31/21.

-Clients with other commercial insurance, particularly in Missouri, should be aware that discontinuation of telehealth benefits is possible with the lifting of state of emergency - In MO that date is 3/31/21, in KS the extended date is now 5/28/21.
+Clients with other commercial insurance should be aware that discontinuation of telehealth benefits is possible with the lifting of state of emergency - In MO that date is 8/31/21, in KS the extended date is 5/28/21.